lthilnklover/deep-narrow-NTK/README.md

 <br>

 This is an repository for [NTK Analysis of Deep Narrow Neural Networks]().
-WGAN with a 2-layer generator and a 2-layer discriminator both with random features and sigmoidal activation functions and with the width of the generator (but not the discriminator) being large or infinite has **no spurious stationary points** when trained with stochastic gradient ascent-descent.
-This repo provides the code for 8-modes, 9-modes and spiral-like GMMs experiments in large width generator case.

 <p align="center">
 <img src="thumnail.png" width="400" height="200">